Frequently Asked Questions

-A student must visit his or her major advisor for academic planning related to their major.
+A student must visit their major advisor for academic planning related to their major.
 Students may check with their major department to find out who their advisor is and to make advising appointments.

-It is recommended that all students declare a major no later than attaining junior standing (60 completed units).
+It is required that all students declare a major no later than attaining junior standing (60 completed units).
 However, it is very important to select a major as early as possible.
 Careful planning and organization is needed to complete your degree in your desired timeline.
-The academic advisors at the Advising Resource Center are available on a walk in basis to discuss your academic goals and to assist you in declaring a major.
+The academic advisors at the Academic Success Center are available on a walk-in basis to discuss your academic goals and to assist you in declaring a major.

 For Upper Division General Education credit, courses may be taken no earlier than the term in which upper-division status (completion of 60 semester units) is attained.
 If a student takes Upper Division General Education courses before completing 60 units, credits will count as elective units.

 For upper division courses in a major, first seek advising from your major department.
 For most upper division major courses students need only to meet prerequisites, or obtain instructor approval.

 You may elect to be graded on a Credit/No Credit (CR/NC) basis in any general education course approved with a Credit/No Credit grading option.
 A grade of CR or NC has no effect on your GPA.
 No more than 24 Stanislaus State CR semester units, including winter and summer term courses, may be applied toward a baccalaureate degree.

 Please Note: There are special exceptions for the terms impacted by COVID-19.
 See the current grading options.